-- 1. The Mercer County Educational Service Center 419-584-0186 - A consultant of the Early Learning and School Readiness, Ohio Department of Education Columbus, OH 614-466-0224
+- 1. The Mercer County Educational Service Center 419-584-0186 - 2.
+The Child Care Policy Help Desk at 877-302-2347 option 4

-The Ohio Department of Education may deny or revoke a license or refuse to renew a license, if the applicant knowingly makes a false statement on the application, does not comply with the requirements of Administrative Codes or has pleaded guilty or been convicted of an offense describe in Licensing Rules.
+The Ohio Department of Children & Youth may deny or revoke a license or refuse to renew a license, if the applicant knowingly makes a false statement on the application, does not comply with the requirements of Administrative Codes or has pleaded guilty or been convicted of an offense described in Licensing Rules.
 If a license is revoked or center refuses to renew license, the program shall not be issued a license within two years from the date of revocation of a license or refusal to renew a license.

 The following are identified as "serious risk" violations of a license renewal due to the great risk of harm to children: Children left unsupervised, ratio of staff to children is not maintained, classroom and /or outdoor square footage do not meet the requirements, staff do not meet the training requirements, administration of medication procedures does not meet the requirements, evidence of physical punishment or physical or verbal abuse is verified.
-Any entity with serious risk violations shall provide documentation of correction to the Ohio Department of Education within 30 days from the date they are notified of said violation and may result in prohibition of the issuance of a license; initiation of the process for license revocation; or non-renewal of license issued.
+Any entity with serious risk violations shall provide documentation of correction to the Ohio Department of Children & Youth within 30 days from the date they are notified of said violation and may result in prohibition of the issuance of a license; initiation of the process for license revocation; or non-renewal of license issued.

-STATEMENT OF PHILOSOPY 3301-37-03
+STATEMENT OF PHILOSOPHY 3301-37-03